Nonprescription Sale of Syringes in Pharmacies

 Needle and Syringe Disposal

-Used needles, syringes and lancets ("sharps") from individuals are termed "home-generated" medical waste by California law, and are not regulated as "medical waste," which is generated on site by medical providers.
+Used needles, syringes and lancets ("sharps") from individuals are termed "home-generated" waste by California law.
+Home-generated sharps waste is not regulated in the same way as "medical waste," which is generated on site by medical providers.

-Businesses and facilities that take back home-generated sharps waste can be found through:
+Businesses and facilities that accept home-generated sharps waste can be found through:

 Business and Professions (B&P) Code Section 4146 permits pharmacies to accept the return of needles and syringes from the public if contained in a sharps container, which is defined in H&S Code Section 117750 as "a rigid puncture-resistant container that, when sealed, is leak resistant and cannot be reopened without great difficulty."

-B&P Code 4145.5 requires syringe services programs and pharmacies that sell or provide nonprescription syringes to also provide consumers with one or more of three disposal options: 1) onsite disposal, 2) provision of sharps containers that meet applicable state and federal standards, and/or 3) provision of mail-back sharps containers.
+B&P Code 4145.5 requires pharmacies that sell or provide nonprescription syringes to also provide consumers with one or more of three disposal options: 1) onsite disposal, 2) provision of sharps containers that meet applicable state and federal standards, and/or 3) provision of mail-back sharps containers.

 Health and Safety (H&S) Code Section 118286 prohibits individuals from discarding home-generated sharps waste in home or business recycling or waste containers.